tnordquist/recursion-1/docs/index.md

 $$

 Note that the $\prod$ symbol is the product operator.
 In this case, we would read

 $$
 \prod_{i=1}^n i
 $$

 as "the product, as $i$ varies from 1 to $n$ (inclusive), of $i$."
 Without using the product operator, we could write this as $1 \cdot 2 \cdot \ldots \cdot n$.

-There are other ways to define the factorial function, including this one that employs a recurrence relation:<a name="fn1"></a>
+<a name="fn1"></a>There are other ways to define the factorial function, including this one that employs a recurrence relation:

 $$
 \tag{1}
 n! =